dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

 Users should make changes to their feature branch and commit changes to their local repository.

-* Create code following the coding standards in the Coding Standards section of the Contributor's Guide.
+* Create code following the coding standards in the :ref:`codingstandards` section of the Contributor's Guide.

 * Provide some tests for your code using the pytest framework, provide user documentation